Equity Style Rotation.

 Research for New Factor Ideas

-To uncover new factor ideas, analysts and portfolio managers often turn to a variety of sources including academic research, working papers, in-house studies, and external research conducted by entities like investment banks.
+To uncover new factor ideas, analysts and portfolio managers often turn to various sources, including academic research, working papers, in-house studies, and external research conducted by entities like investment banks.

 Performance of Traditional Style Factors

-The performance of traditional style factors such as value or size can vary over time.
+Traditional style factors such as value or size can vary over time in their performance.
 For instance, value stocks may outperform in certain market conditions but underperform in others, reflecting their sensitivity to economic cycles.

 Equity Style Rotation Strategies